 1. Be proactive and follow-up

-In an increasingly busy workplace environment, most people won't reach out if they didn't like your product.
+In an increasingly busy workplace environment, most people won't reach out if they don't like your product.
 They'll simply stop using it and you'll never hear from them again.

 2. Be active on every channel